ymanluk/geom99lab1/services/mydirections.md

 This is part of your first practical lab in Week 3

-1. A working URL properly documented in the MarkDown with a unique origin and destination earns 50%
+1. A working URL properly documented in the MarkDown and results in the JSON file with a unique origin and destination in directions earns 50%
 2. Including one to four additional functioning unique parameters from the API earns 50-70%
 3. Having 3 or more functioning unique/novel and well-thought out parameters from the API earns 70-90%.
 Explore the API documentation for parameters we have not used.
 4. Tell the story of your route.
 Include more than 2 "stops", and/or including additional links to display PlaceIDs on Google Maps, or other innovative presentations earns 80%-100%.